 This material derived from purified protein is used for tuberculosis skin tests.

-In general, an incubation period of two to 12 weeks after exposure to the TB bacterium is necessary for the purified protein derivative test to be positive.
+An incubation period of two to 12 weeks after exposure to the TB bacterium is necessary for the purified protein derivative test to be positive.

-Anyone can undergo a tuberculosis test and it can be given safely to infants, pregnant women or HIV-infected people.
+Anyone can undergo a tuberculosis test, and it can be given safely to infants, pregnant women, or HIV-infected people.
 It is only contraindicated in people who have had a severe reaction to a previous tuberculin skin test.

-The recommended standard tuberculin test is administered by injecting 0.1 ml of a liquid containing 5 tuberculin units (PPU) into the purified protein derivative test in the upper layers of the skin (intradermally, immediately below the surface of the skin). skin) of the forearm.
+The recommended standard tuberculin test is administered by injecting 0.1 ml of a liquid containing five tuberculin units (PPU) into the purified protein derivative test in the upper layers of the skin (intradermally, immediately below the surface of the skin). skin) of the forearm.

 The PPD tuberculin is injected just below the surface of the skin.
 A discreet and pale elevation of the skin (a welt) of 6 mm to 10 mm in diameter should be produced when the injection is done correctly.

 This wheal or “blister” is usually absorbed quickly.
-If it is recognized that the first test was administered incorrectly, another test can be performed at a time, selecting a site several centimeters away from the original injection.
+If it is recognized that the first test was administered incorrectly, another test can be performed at a time, selecting a site several centimeters away from the initial injection.

 Tuberculin was discovered by the German scientist and physician Robert Koch in 1890.
-The original tuberculin discovered by Koch was a glycerin extract of the tubercle bacillus and developed as a remedy for tuberculosis, but the reductions in deaths did not meet expectations. of the treatment.
+The original tuberculin discovered by Koch was a glycerin extract of the tubercle bacillus and developed as a remedy for tuberculosis, but the reductions in deaths did not meet expectations.
+Of the treatment.

-Clemens von Pirquet , an Austrian physician, found that patients who had previously received injections of horse serum or smallpox vaccine had faster and more severe reactions to a second injection and coined the word allergy to describe this hypersensitivity reaction.
+Clemens von Pirquet, an Austrian physician, found that patients who had previously received injections of horse serum or smallpox vaccine had faster and more severe reactions to a second injection and coined the word allergy to describe this hypersensitivity reaction.

 In the early 1900s, the tuberculin test consisted of a series of gradual doses of tuberculin.
-Any reaction at any dose was considered a positive test, and the tests were used extensively to eliminate tuberculosis as a possibility of diagnosis in sick patients.
+Any reaction at any amount was considered a positive test, and the tests were used extensively to eliminate tuberculosis as a possibility of diagnosis in sick patients.

 This dose of 5 tuberculin units has become the standard for tuberculin tests in the United States.

-Other doses of tuberculin, such as “first concentration” (1 unit of tuberculin) and “second concentration” (250 units of tuberculin) represent the smallest and largest doses of tuberculin that were administered in the abandoned tuberculin test method.
+Other doses of tuberculin, such as “first concentration” (1 unit of tuberculin) and “second concentration” (250 units of tuberculin), represent the smallest and largest doses of tuberculin that were administered in the abandoned tuberculin test method.

-These doses have been commercially available in the past, but are not standardized by bioassay and have no use in tuberculin test diagnostic programs.
+These doses have been commercially available in the past but are not standardized by bioassay and have no use in tuberculin test diagnostic programs.

 What is the method of reading the TB skin test?